 Zainab Usman is a senior fellow and director of the Africa Program at the Carnegie Endowment for International Peace in Washington, D.C.
 Her fields of expertise include institutions, economic policy, energy policy, and emerging economies in Africa.

 Prior to Carnegie, Usman was at the World Bank initially as part of the prestigious Young Professionals Program and later as a public sector specialist.
 At the World Bank, she worked on social sustainability, policy reforms, natural resources management, and disruptive technologies.
 She has worked on these issues in Cote d’Ivoire, Morocco, Nigeria, Papua New Guinea, the Republic of Congo, Serbia, Tanzania, and Uzbekistan.
-She has also worked at the Blavatnik School of Government at the University of Oxford and has consulted for the Department of International Development (DfID) and the Office of the National Security Adviser (ONSA) in Nigeria.
+She has also worked at the Blavatnik School of Government at the University of Oxford and has consulted for the Department of International Development (DfID).

 Usman’s research has been published on various academic, policy, and media platforms.
 Zainab is author of the book Economic Diversification in Nigeria: the Politics of Building a Post-Oil Economy, and co-editor of the book, The Future of Work in Africa: Harnessing the Potential of Digital Technologies for All.
 She also contributed to World Bank’s flagship report on Rethinking Power Sector Reforms in Developing Countries.
 Usman’s other analytical pieces have been published with the journal of African Affairs, the World Bank’s Policy Research and Working Paper Series, and as book chapters in edited volumes with Oxford University Press and James Currey.
 Her written and broadcast commentary has appeared in Al-Jazeera English, BBC, Foreign Affairs, Project Syndicate, The Washington Post, among others.